vancouvercodingschool/code-102-guide/curriculum/class-03/DISCUSSION.md

 # Reflection and Discussion

-Below is a collection of resources of varying types and lengths which describe the topics for the upcoming lecture.
+Below is a collection of resources of varying types and lengths which describe the topics for the lecture.

 Go through these resources, and create a page in your Learning Journal repo that summarizes the topics you learned as though you were presenting the material to a non-technical friend interested in learning about it.